ZRich97/ZRich97.github.io/_posts/2019-11-10-the-rapalyzer.markdown

 on Instagram, Reddit, and YouTube, I decided to try my hand at automating the process.
 The result is the aptly named [Rap-alyzer](http://rap.zrich.dev/)
 (or 'Rap Analyzer').

-The webapp is hosted on Azure.
+The webapp is hosted on AWS.
 The frontend is written in React (my first foray into web development!) and the backend is a Flask app served using Gunicorn.
 Lyrics are scraped using the [Genius API](https://docs.genius.com/) and the rhymes are found using the [CMU Proncouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict).

 While it's a fun toy, it's definitely not perfect.
 Some future things I'd like to implement are: